 Underwater, another curiosity awaits me: the biggest shell in the world... 😲

-My friends Jimmy and Julia, from Sorido Bay Resortwho are accompanying me on this new dive, have warned me: "Get your camera ready, They tell me in the Anglo-Saxon way (the term "camera" refers to anything that captures images, whether it's a still camera or a video camera).
-You'll see, there are some very nice clams! »
+My friends Jimmy and Julia, from Sorido Bay Resortwho are accompanying me for this new dive, warned me: "Get your camera ready, they tell me in the Anglo-Saxon way (the term "camera" refers to anything that captures images, camera as well as video camera).
+You'll see, there are some beautiful clams!"

-The giant clam, also called giant tridacne (Tridacna gigas of its scientific name), is a gigantic shellfish, which can measure up to 1.50 meters in length and exceed 200 kg.
+The giant clam, also called giant tridacne (Tridacna gigas of its scientific name), is a gigantic shellfish, which can measure up to 1,50 meter long and exceed 200 kg.
 It is the largest bivalve mollusc.

 Yes, it can be eaten - the flesh of the shell is edible - but it is prohibited.
 The species is endangered and protected.
-It is quite common in the warm seas of the Indo-Pacific.
+It is quite common in the warm seas of the Indo-Pacific area.

-But now...
+But here.
 Honestly.
-This is bigger than any giant clams I've ever seen before.
-It's huge!
-As always, at Raja Ampat, the "usual" tropical wildlife is a notch above anything else in Indonesia.
+It surpasses all the giant clams I've ever seen before.
+It is huge!
+As always, in Raja Ampat, the "usual" tropical fauna is a notch above anything you can see elsewhere in Indonesia.

 On the Mioskon site, there are several clams.
 But there is one very big one, much bigger than the others.
 Its yellowish-brown flesh pulsates, spilling out in big, fleshy, purplish lips over the shell.
 All of this in the middle of the coral, which is teeming with life, as always.

-Update July 2016 : I returned to Raja Ampat several years after this trip in July 2012.
+Update July 2016 : I returned to Raja Ampat, several years after this trip in July 2012.
 I went back to Mioskon, in particular in January 2015then in november 2015I was always looking forward to finding the big shell!
-Unfortunately, in July 2016, on another trip to Raja Ampat, I discovered, stunned, that this beautiful and spectacular clam was dead.
-Gone, the throbbing purplish-brown flesh...
-Underwater, all that remains of the Mioskon clam today is a huge, empty, grey shell.
-Nobody could tell me what could have happened to it (illness, fishing).
+Unfortunately, in July 2016, during a new trip to Raja Ampat, I discovered, stunned, that this beautiful and spectacular clam was dead.
+Gone was the throbbing purplish-brown flesh...
+Underwater, all that remains of the Mioskon clam today is a huge, empty, gray shell.
+Nobody knew what could have happened to it (illness, fishing).
 It made me a little sad, the disappearance of this giant shell...
-I consoled myself with other clams of beautiful size, on other sites, in particular that of Chicken Bay.
-I've put a picture below.
+I consoled myself with other clams of nice size, on other sites, notably the one in Chicken Bay.
+I put a picture below.

-At Mioskon, when you get tired of staring at the clams, you'll be mesmerized by the countless schools of yellowtail snapper that roll in and out of the shallow reef.
-There is also a good chance of spotting wobbegongs...those weird bearded carpet sharks that don't look at all like the terrifying toothy stuff you see in some movies...
+At Mioskon, when you get tired of staring at the clams, you can be mesmerized by the countless schools of yellowtail snappers that roll in and out of the shallow reef.
+There is also a good chance to see wobbegongsThose funny bearded shark-tapis that don't look at all like the terrifying things full of teeth that we see in some movies...

-The one I took the picture of below "took off" from the reef without warning.
-I hadn't seen it!
+The one whose picture I took below "took off" from the reef without warning.
+I had not seen it!

 I scared him and he ran away.
 But he ran straight towards me and I just had time to trigger my "camera", in a hurry.

-In short, there is something to do, with all the pigeon that drips from everywhere.
+In short, there's plenty to do, with all the junk coming from everywhere...

 Profusion.
-It's always the word that comes to me to talk about Raja Ampat.
+This is the word that comes to me every time to talk about Raja Ampat.

-Even the most "mundane" site here is extraordinary for the abundance and variety of the fauna you come across, for the colours and density of the coral.
+Even the most "banal" site here is extraordinary for the abundance and variety of fauna that we encounter, for the colors and density of the coral.

-No, really, nowhere else in Indonesia - except maybe some sites in Komodo - Neither in Malaysia nor in Thailand, I had this sensation of incredible profusion under water.
+No, really, nowhere else in Indonesia - except maybe some sites in Komodo - Neither in Malaysia nor in Thailand, I had this feeling of incredible profusion under water.

-"Raja Ampat, where all the fish lives." like to say Max Ammera pioneer of diving in the archipelago.
-He's got a point.
+"Raja Ampat, where all the fish lives", like to say Max Ammera pioneer of diving in the archipelago.
+He is not wrong.
 All the fish live here!

-At the end of the dive, at shallow depth, I stabilize in front of an imposing pink anemone, which shelters the "usual" clown-fish.
+At the end of the dive, at a shallow depth, I settle down in front of an imposing pink anemone, which shelters the "usual" clownfish.

-I observe their movements for a moment.
-There is a small family there, frightened by my arrival, huddling under the protective tentacles of their "home".
-It's been a long time since I've photographed "Nemos"...
-I tend to disdain them during my dives, I've stored too many in my hard drives.
+I observe their carousel for a moment.
+There is a small family there, frightened by my arrival, huddling under the protective tentacles of its "home".
+It's been a long time since I photographed "Nemos"...
+I tend to disdain them during my dives, I have too many stored in my hard drives.

 But this time, the beautiful velvety mauve of the anemone tempts me.
 Come on, one last one for the road!